Numerical analysis of grasshopper escapement: Conclusions

 \section{Conclusions}

 The chronometer and grasshopper escapement have been numerically studied.
 The changes of speed with variations of escapement geometry, driving torque and pendulum Q factor were investigated, showing that many theoretical results regarding long-term dynamics of the pendulum can be readily tested and confirmed with a direct numerical integration of equations of motion.
 The presented approach is both simple and flexible, allowing for study of steady-state motion as well as transient processes.
+It can be easily extended to model additional effects such as mechanical oscillations in the mechanism, leading to a chaotic motion.
 The results concerning the optimal working conditions of grasshopper escapement are in agreement with the Harrison's original notes and give some new insight into this peculiar system, often going against established guidelines applicable to other escapement mechanisms.
 It is shown that with careful selection of parameters, an exceptional accuracy can be achieved.
+The possibility of chaotic dynamics emerging in the system is investigated.